Capture of Guam

-The Capture of Guam was a bloodless engagement between the United States and Spain during the Spanish–American War.
-The U.S. Navy sent a single cruiser, USS Charleston, to capture the island of Guam, then under Spanish control.
-However, the Spanish garrison on the island had no knowledge of the war and no real ability to resist the American forces.
-They surrendered without resistance and the island passed into American control.
+The capture of Guam from Spain by the United States took place in a bloodless engagement during the Spanish–American War.

+The U.S. Navy sent a single cruiser, USS Charleston, to capture the island of Guam, which was under Spanish control.
+The Spanish garrison on the island had no knowledge of the war and no real ability to resist the American forces.
+They surrendered without resistance, and the island passed into American control.
 The event was the only conflict of the Spanish–American War on Guam.

 Background

 Guam had been under Spanish control since 1668.
-By the time of the war, however, Guam had been neglected and there was only a small Spanish military presence.
-The last message the authorities on Guam had received from Spain was dated April 14, 1898, a month before war was declared.
-Henry Glass, captain of the cruiser Charleston, was en route from California to Manila when in Honolulu he was joined by three transport ships, City of Peking, City of Sydney, and Australia.
+By the time of the war, Guam had been neglected and there was only a small Spanish military presence.
+The last message the authorities on Guam had received from Spain was dated 14 April 1898, a month before war was declared.

+U.S. Navy Captain Henry Glass, captain of the cruiser Charleston, was en route from California to Manila, when in Honolulu he was joined by three transport ships, City of Peking, City of Sydney, and Australia.
 The transport carried the following military units: